kunalj101/python_intro_hackathon/chapter1.md

 * Cleaner and faster
 * It is the future!

+You can read a more detailed answer <a href="http://discuss.analyticsvidhya.com/t/python-2-7-or-3-5-which-one-to-choose-for-data-science/7151">here</a>

 ####Which version of Python would you recommend if you need to use several third party libraries?